-- 13. Conclusion and recommendation.
-The environmental screening process has highlighted the environmental issues and concerns of the proposed Rangjung intake and WTP rehabilitation subproject.
+- 14. Conclusion and Recommendation.
+The environmental screening process has highlighted the environmental issues and concerns of the proposed Samdrup Jongkhar water supply subproject.
 The screening identified that the proposed sites are not within undisturbed landscapes because the proposed routes of the pipelines are along the highways or roads with existing right of ways, or areas that are presently regarded as either residential, commercial, or agricultural landscapes.
-The screening also identified that the locations of proposed reservoir and intake are in government owned properties and not near any sensitive area.
-Hence, the proposed subproject is essentially not a new incursion to an ecologically untouched or protected zone. - 14.
+The screening also identified that the locations of proposed reservoir and tanks are in government owned properties and not near any sensitive area.
+Hence, the proposed subproject is essentially not a new incursion to an ecologically untouched or protected zone. - 15.
 Based on the screening for environmental impacts and risks, there are no significant negative environmental impacts and risks that cannot be mitigated.
 Consequently, assessment concludes that the proposed water supply subproject can be implemented in an environmentally acceptable manner.
 The potential adverse impacts that are associated with the design, construction, and operation can be mitigated to standard levels through integration of proper engineering designs and implementation of the EMP as outlined in this IEE.
 The overall safeguards implementation arrangement is very comprehensive, well defined, and already in place.
-The training program for all the implementing stakeholders has already been outlined. - 15.
-Therefore, as per ADB SPS, the categorization of Rangjung intake and WTP rehabilitation subproject as Category B for environment is confirmed.
-As such, no further environmental impact assessment is required. - 16.
-The proposed Rangjung water supply subproject including intake, transmission and WTP rehabilitation as major components is hereby recommended for implementation with emphasis on the following conditions: (i) EMP of the subproject shall be included in the design process; (ii) contracts of design consultants shall have provisions requiring the consultants to consider EMP recommendations in the design process; (iii) tendering process shall advocate environmentally responsible procurement by ensuring the inclusion of EMP provisions in the bidding and construction contract documents; (iv) submission of a CEMP shall be included in the construction contract conditions; (v) Contract provisions on operation of the GRM shall be included in construction contracts; (vi) MOWHS, with its functions, shall ensure that capability building shall be pursued; (vii) MOWHS shall continue the process of public consultation and information disclosure during the entire subproject implementation period; (viii) MOWHS shall update this IEE based on final detailed design and on any change in subproject scope, and submit to ADB for review and disclosure; and (ix) MOWHS shall conduct water source protection study and prepare water source protection plan.
+The training program for all the implementing stakeholders has already been outlined. - 16.
+Therefore, as per ADB SPS, the categorization of Samdrup Jongkhar water supply system improvement subproject as Category B for Environment is confirmed.
+As such, no further environmental impact assessment is required. - 17.
+The proposed water supply subproject is hereby recommended for implementation with emphasis on the following conditions: (i) EMP of the subproject shall be included in the design process; (ii) Contracts of design consultants shall have provisions requiring the consultants to consider EMP recommendations in the design process; (iii) Tendering process shall advocate environmentally responsible procurement by ensuring the inclusion of EMP provisions in the bidding and construction contract documents; (iv) Contractor's submission of a CEMP shall be included in the construction contract conditions; (v) Contract provisions on operation of the GRM shall be included in construction contracts; (vi) MOWHS, with its functions, shall ensure that capability building shall be pursued; (vii) MOWHS shall continue the process of public consultation and information disclosure during the entire subproject implementation period; and (viii) MOWHS shall update this IEE should there be any change in subproject scope, and submit to ADB for review and disclosure.